 Forms will be available in the Office of Records and Registration or in such other way as the Vice Chancellor for Academic Affairs or the Vice Chancellor's designee may direct.
 Only examinations that have been approved by the Vice Chancellor for Academic Affairs can be rescheduled.
-Conflict examinations will be given only on the scheduled examination conflict days.
+Students will be informed of the rescheduled date(s) for their exam and the exam must be taken on that rescheduled date(s).